top of page

 • Fairer and accessible public parking for residents and temporary visitors to our neighbourhood.

-• Block the removal of angled parking, especially in zones where parking is already scarce.
+• Support residents in blocking the removal of angle parking, especially in zones where parking is already scarce.

 • Lobbying the State Government for an extension of the Free Tram Zone for the 86, 96 and 11 trams.